kukuu/OOD-OOP/README-OOP.md

 #### 1. Inheritance

 Inheritance is a fundamental capability construct in OOP where you can use one class, as the base or basis for another class or many other classes.
 Doing this allows you to efficiently re-use the code found in your base class.
 Inheritance can make your code lighter, because you are re-using the same code in a number of different classes.
-This a sort of PHP includes.

 The object-oriented development methodology places great stock in the concept of inheritance.
 This strategy promotes code re-usability and assumes that one will be able to use well-designed classes within numerous applications (design pattern).